Welcome to St Martin's.

-We are presently without a vicar (as of 10 May 2018) and as a benefice will soon be in the process of seeking a new minister.
+We are presently without a vicar (as of 10 May 2018) and, as a benefice, will soon be in the process of seeking a new minister.
 In the meantime, the church wardens and the rest of the ministry team are keeping things going.
-The church office should be contacted for any pastoral matter such as wedding, baptism and funeral enquiries or to arrange an appointment if you want to talk to an ordained minister in confidence.
-Our administrator, Sarah, can be spoken with during office hours which are Wednesday 1000-1400, Thursday 1430-1830 and Friday 1000-1400 on 01935 826113 or she can be emailed at: benefice. [email protected] The office has a voicemail facility.
+The church office should be contacted for any pastoral matters such as wedding, baptism and funeral enquiries; or to arrange an appointment if you want to talk to an ordained minister in confidence.
+Our administrator, Sarah, can be spoken with during office hours which are Wednesday 1000-1400, Thursday 1430-1830 and Friday 1000-1400 on 01935 826113 or she can be emailed at: [email protected] The office has a voicemail facility.
 If you have an urgent matter that cannot wait until the office next opens then one of our volunteer team will be monitoring 07513 104777 on which there is also a voicemail facility.

 We have trained, DBS checked pastoral visitors who can visit those who would appreciate contact or who are lonely, frail or unwell at home or in hospital.They also take home communions to those unable to get to church.
 Please contact the benefice office if you would like a visit yourself or on behalf of someone else with their agreement.